Definition of Hearsay (WA State)

 If you would like to learn more, then consider contacting an experienced attorney to discuss your case.
 This article is not offered as legal advice and will not establish an attorney-client relationship with Law Office of Gregory A. Williams, or the author of this article; please refer to our Disclaimer | Terms of Use | Privacy Policy for more information.

-Under Washington Law Against Discrimination (WLAD), RCW 49.60, what is the prima facie case for failure to provide reasonable accommodations?
+Under the Washington Law Against Discrimination (WLAD), RCW 49.60, may an employer require religious affiliation disclosure by employees?
 Here’s my point of view.

 (IMPORTANT: This article is for informational purposes only and is based upon my point of view.
 Due to the rapidly changing nature of the law, we make no warranty or guarantee concerning the accuracy or reliability of the content in this article.
 No content on this site, regardless of date, should ever be used as a substitute for direct legal advice from your attorney.
 Please review our Disclaimer|Terms of Use|Privacy Policy before proceeding.)